Introduction

 -

-- Serial: The serial number goes up with each successful state update.
-A higher serial usually means it's the most recent state.
+serial: The serial number increments with each successful state update.
+A higher serial number usually indicates a more recent state. -

-- Lineage: Lineage is a unique ID for a specific state file history.
-If the lineage values are different, it means they’re from completely separate state histories.
+lineage: This value is a unique ID for a specific state file's history.
+If the lineage values are different, the state files are from completely separate histories.

 Additional Information